Affineindia/D-Bricks/README.md

 ------------------------------------------------------------------------
 ## Technical Architecture

-Below is the technical architecture of intelliTags and intelliSearch tool.
+Below is the technical architecture of AssetTag and AssetFind tool.
 ![image](https://github.com/user-attachments/assets/9ccece55-4d4c-4cea-b094-3a2736b7ea29)